 As described further in Note 1 to the financial statements, the Company recognizes revenue upon transfer of control of promised goods or services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.
 The amount and timing of revenue recognition varies based on the nature of the goods or services provided and the terms and conditions of the Company's contracts with customers.
-The Company enters into contracts with Infrastructure Solutions customers which generally specify the delivery of what constitutes a single performance obligation of either custom built products, custom services, or off-the shelf products.
+The Company enters into contracts with Infrastructure Solutions customers which generally specify the delivery of what constitutes a single performance obligation of either custom built products, custom services, or off-the-shelf products.
 Management determines, based on the provisions of the customer contracts, whether revenue for a particular project should be recorded upon delivery of the product or service or whether a portion of the total expected contract revenue should be recognized over time as work progresses.
 This requires a detailed evaluation of each material contract.
-We determined that revenue recognition pertaining to infrastructure solutions customer contracts is a critical audit matter.
+For customer contracts where management determines that revenue should be recognized over time, significant judgment is required to determine the proper amount of revenue to recognize each period.
+We determined that revenue recognition pertaining to Infrastructure Solutions customer contracts is a critical audit matter.

-The principal considerations for our determination that Infrastructure Solutions customer contracts is a critical audit matter results from the significant judgment exercised by management in determining the amount of revenue to recognize for a particular period.
+The principal considerations for our determination that Infrastructure Solutions customer contracts is a critical audit matter result from the significant judgment exercised by management in determining the amount of revenue to recognize for a particular period.
 Processes involving higher amounts of management judgment include the interpretation of the provisions of customer contracts, which may include unique contract terms, to determine whether revenue should be recognized at a point in time or over time as work progresses.
 In addition, for contracts where management determines revenue should be recognized over time as work progresses, management must estimate both total expected project costs and expected gross margin, including evaluating customer change orders, for all uncompleted contracts to determine the appropriate amount of revenue to recognize.
-Given the high degree of management judgment involved in evaluating project estimates and estimating the amount of revenue to recognize, the audit effort required to evaluate management's judgments in determining revenue recognition for the Company's contracts with infrastructure solutions customers was extensive and required a high degree of auditor judgment.
+The audit effort required to evaluate management's judgments in determining proper revenue recognition for the Company's contracts with Infrastructure Solutions customers was extensive and required a high degree of auditor judgment.